MP Estate Planning UK

 Creating a Will in the Netherlands

-• Choose a suitable executor who is familiar with Dutch law.
+• Choose a suitable executor who is familiar with Dutch succession law and can work alongside your UK executors.

-For more detailed guidance on inheritance tax planning in specific areas, you can refer to our resources, such as inheritance tax planning in Notting Hill.
+For more detailed guidance on inheritance tax planning for UK residents, you can refer to our resources on inheritance tax planning in Notting Hill.

 Benefits of Trusts